Great! That means you’re SAFE AT HOME.

 LISTEN!
 For the grown-ups, here are 10 binge-worthy art podcasts from the NYT.

-Looking for something else to do?
+Prefer something else?
 COLOR!
 More than 100 museums collaborated to offer free downloadable coloring books of their collections.

-Film screenings, open studios, poetry readings and more can be found at this hub of online arts.
+Film screenings, open studios, digital museum tours, poetry readings and more can be found at this hub of online arts.

 It might be fun to get into some serious lip-syncing.
 Here’s what one dad and daughter did to Hold my Hand by Jess Glyne.